 With all of the social distancing, sickness, and radical lifestyle shifts we've encountered lately, it's hard to remain positive.
 I wanted to do something with my kids to remind them that there are still things we can be grateful for right now.
 Same sort of concept as looking for all the helpers during a crisis situation.
-Honestly, I myself find it hard to look to the positive; so, a gratitude practice could be super helpful all around.
+Honestly, I myself find it hard to look to the positive; so, a gratitude craft could be super helpful all around.

 By gratitude, I mean what we are thankful for right now, despite all that we're going through as a society.
 In anticipation of this craft, I asked my kids what they are grateful for right now, and their answers really ran the gamut.
 Lol.
 It would be funny to hear what different kids say.

 After making a list of their answers, I asked my kids to pick one thing and create an art project around it.
 I started off just wanting them to write/decorate their gratitude word on colored construction paper, but both of my kids wanted to draw too.
-This craft is pretty open-ended.
+This gratitude craft is pretty open-ended.

 NOTE: I discovered that making a gratitude list is best done as step 3 and not at the beginning of the craft.
 This way, you have something to do while the pasta shells dry.
 You'll see this in the craft instructions below.

-Shells and Things
+Shells and Things for Gratitude Craft

 The idea is to write your word of gratitude on paper and then decorate the letters with glued-on, colored pasta shells.
-The craft can get fancier.
+The gratitude craft can get fancier.
 For example, my daughter is really into gems and we have a big bag of various gems/sequins/pom-poms/googly-eyes I got at the craft store.
 She wanted to add that into the mix.
 You could really use any craft supply you have around: feathers, felt, glitter, etc.